-Coates, D, Davis, E & Campbell, L 2017, 'The experiences of women who have accessed a perinatal and infant mental health service: a qualitative investigation', Advances in Mental Health, vol. 15, no. 1, pp. 88-100.View/Download from: UTS OPUS or Publisher's site
+Coates, D, Davis, E & Campbell, L 2017, 'The experiences of women who have accessed a perinatal and infant mental health service: a qualitative investigation', Advances in Mental Health, vol. 15, no. 1, pp. 88-100.View/Download from: Publisher's site

 © 2017 Background The relationship between parental mental illness and poor outcomes in children is well established.
 While parents with mental illness could benefit from accessing parenting programs, this population tends to be reluctant to do so.
 To address this need, we developed an adaptation of the Triple P program specific to people with mental illness, and this paper presents the views and experiences of parents who attended this program.
 The program is a ten week intervention consisting of a six week group parenting program, followed by four weekly home visits.
 Methodology This client satisfaction evaluation consists of 18 telephone interviews with program participants as well as feedback from the Triple P Client Satisfaction Questionnaire (CSQ) (N = 116).
 While this evaluation sought to gain participant feedback on the entire program, the focus was on gaining insight into the usefulness of a modified program specifically for this population, and how the unique components of this modified Triple P program are perceived by the participants.
 Results Both the qualitative and quantitative findings indicate high satisfaction with the program, and highlight the value of a parenting program designed specifically for parents with mental illness.
 In particular, participants stressed that the design of the program was essential to their satisfaction and engagement with the program.
 Analysis of the interview data identified a number of reasons why participants engaged with this particular parenting program and found it very useful, in particular: being in a group with others with mental illness; focus on child development and parenting with a mental illness; and the home visits.
 Conclusion This study adds to the limited evidence base specific to parent programs for parents who experience mental illness, and highlights the importance participants attach to sharing the group experience with other parents who also experience mental illness, and the significance of this...

-Howe, D, Batchelor, S & Coates, DD 2017, 'Young Australians with moderate to severe mental health problems: client data and outcomes at Children and Young People's Mental Health.', Early Intervention in Psychiatry, vol. 11, no. 4, pp. 334-341.View/Download from: UTS OPUS or Publisher's site
+Howe, D, Batchelor, S & Coates, DD 2017, 'Young Australians with moderate to severe mental health problems: client data and outcomes at Children and Young People's Mental Health.', Early Intervention in Psychiatry, vol. 11, no. 4, pp. 334-341.View/Download from: Publisher's site

 Almost a quarter of young Australians experience a mental health issue that may become chronic if left untreated.
 Children and Young People's Mental Health (CYPMH) is a specialist tertiary service for young people with moderate to severe mental health problems on the Central Coast in Australia.
 This paper presents an overview of client data and service use collected over a 1 year period specific to the Youth Mental Health (YMH) component of the service.Client data, including demographic characteristics, service usage, presenting issues and standardized outcome measures, were analysed using SPSS.
 Clinicians routinely collect MH-OAT (Mental Health Outcomes and Assessment Tools) measures at different points in a client's episode of care, and each of these measures was analysed separately.
 Wilcoxon Z and a series of McNemar's tests were used to report on the difference between admission and discharge scores.During a designated 1 year period, 830 referrals to YMH were received.
 The most prevalent presenting issue was suicidal ideation followed by deliberate self-harm and depression.
 A comparison of admission and discharge outcome scores shows significant improvement by discharge on a range of measures.
 Specifically, analysis identified significant differences between admission and discharge HoNOSCA (Health of the Nation Outcomes Scales for Children and Adolescents) and CGAS (Children's Global Assessment Scale) scores for young people aged 12-17 and HONOS (Health of the Nation Outcomes Scale) scores for young people aged 18-24.The clinical outcomes for young people are positive with improvements seen on a range of measures.